Gedhun Choekyi Nyima: Whereabouts

 In 2015, on the twentieth anniversary of Gendun Choekyi Nyima's disappearance, Chinese officials announced "The reincarnated child Panchen Lama you mentioned is being educated, living a normal life, growing up healthily and does not wish to be disturbed."

 In April 2018, the Dalai Lama declared that he knew from a "reliable source" that the Panchen Lama he had recognized, Gedhun Choekyi Nyima, was alive and receiving normal education.
 He said he hoped that the PRC-appointed Panchen Lama (Gyaincain Norbu) studied well under the guidance of a good teacher.
-Within Tibetan Buddhist traditions, there were instances of a reincarnated lama taking more than one manifestation.
-Each of those manifestations must also be recognized.
-As of 2023, Gedhun Choekyi Nyima has not been seen by any independent observer since his disappearance in 1995.
+As of 2025, Gedhun Choekyi Nyima has not been seen by any independent observer since his disappearance in 1995.

-The UN Working Group on Enforced or Involuntary Disappearances considers the alleged kidnapping and detention of Nyima and his family to constitute an enforced disappearance, and as of 2 June 2020 continues to call for prompt and public release of the truth of Nyima's fate or whereabouts.
+The UN Working Group on Enforced or Involuntary Disappearances considers the alleged kidnapping and detention of Nyima and his family to constitute an enforced disappearance, and as of 25 June 2024 continues to call for prompt and public release of the truth of Nyima's fate or whereabouts.
 An enforced disappearance, as defined by treaty and by customary international law, occurs when a person is arrested, detained, abducted, or otherwise deprived of liberty by State agents or people acting with State authorization, support or acquiescence, "followed by a refusal to acknowledge the deprivation of liberty or by concealment of the fate or whereabouts of the disappeared person, which place such a person outside the protection of the law".
 Enforced disappearance, as opposed to most domestic definitions of kidnapping, is a continuing crime which persists for "as long as perpetrators continue to conceal the fate and whereabouts of persons who have disappeared."

+He was awarded the Democracy Service Medal by the National Endowment for Democracy in 2025.